-Action: The City will identify funding sources for the development of senior housing, and facilitate senior housing development through the density bonus program (Program 13), identification of suitable development sites (Programs 1-2), through other development incentives such as reduced parking, which can be granted in conjunction with the density bonus provision, and through retrofits of existing residential and non-residential facilities for adaptability to serve the needs of disabled seniors and their guests.
-The City will promote these potential incentives by providing information to developers at pre-application meetings, notifying non-profit organizations, and providing a link on the City website to its affordable and senior housing policies.
+The City will identify funding sources for the development of senior housing, and facilitate senior housing development through the density bonus provisions (Program C-1), identification of suitable development sites (Programs A-1 and A-2), through other development incentives such as reduced parking, which can be granted in conjunction with the density bonus provision, and through retrofits of existing residential and non-residential facilities for adaptability to serve the needs of disabled seniors and their guests.
+The City will promote these potential incentives by providing information to developers at pre-application meetings and providing a link on the City website to its affordable and senior housing policies.